Sorry, you need to enable JavaScript to visit this website.

 You don’t need to go overboard with bringing a lot of clothing since many safari camps provide laundry services.
 Ask ahead of time if in doubt.
 Stick to neutral earthy tones when selecting colours.
 Bright colours can often spook wildlife, while both blue and black can be more apt to attract various biting insects.

 Choosing colours that help you blend in is especially important for walking or trekking safaris.
 That being said, do not pack any camouflage clothing.
-Due to its connotation with military, wearing such clothing may be prohibited in certain African regions or nations like Zimbabwe for instance.
+Due to its connotation with the military, wearing such clothing may be prohibited in certain African regions or nations like Zimbabwe for instance.

 Undergarments should be breathable and moisture-wicking.
 Utilising the three-layer system of dressing may also prove beneficial on some safaris, however, most often you can expect warm temperatures.
 Avoid cotton clothing as it often takes a long time to dry and can retain odours more.

-Not only will having long sleeves and pants keep you warm on chilly nights, they are also good at preventing insect bites.
-If you are planning a wildlife experience in tropical environments like the Amazon or gorilla trekking, you will then want to also have waterproof clothing including pants, jacket and socks.
+Not only will having long sleeves and pants keep you warm on chilly nights, but they are also good at preventing insect bites.
+If you are planning a wildlife experience in tropical environments like the Amazon or gorilla trekking, you will then want to also have waterproof clothing including pants, a jacket and socks.

 Don’t forget to also bring bathers as many safari lodges offer up refreshing pools you will definitely want to take advantage of after a long day of riding in a safari jeep or trekking.